AlphaGenes/AlphaPeel/docs/source/index.rst

 Availability
 ------------

-|ap| is available from the `AlphaGenes <http://www.alphagenes.roslin.ed.ac.uk/software-packages/alphapeel/>`_ website.
+|ap| is available from the `Github AlphaPeel <https://github.com/AlphaGenes/AlphaPeel>`_ website.
 The download files contains a python wheel file along with this documentation and an example.

 Conditions of use
 -----------------